Vietnam.vn - Nền tảng quảng bá Việt Nam

 Step 3: Slowly exhale through your mouth from the 8th second.

-This technique has many benefits for breathing as well as for mental health, helping us fall asleep faster.
+This technique has many benefits for the respiratory process as well as for mental health, helping us to fall asleep faster.

 Eliminate unwanted thoughts